MATHS 2103 - Probability & Statistics II

-Assessment task Task type When due Weighting Learning outcomes Examination Summative Examination period 70% All Assignments Formative and summative Weeks 3,5,7,9 and 11 15% All SGD project Formative and summative Week 12 15% All
+Assessment task Task type When due Weighting Learning outcomes Examination Summative Examination period 50% All Assignments Formative and summative Weeks 3,5,7,9 and 11 20% All Mid-semester test Formative and summative Week 7 20% All Online quizzes Formative and summative Weeks 1-12 10% All

 Assessment Related RequirementsAn aggregate score of 50% is required in order to pass this course.

-SubmissionAssignments must be submitted on time with a signed assessment cover sheet attached to the assignment.
+SubmissionAssignments are submited electronically through MyUni.
 Late assignments will not be accepted.
 Assignments will be returned within two weeks.
 Students may be excused from an assignment for medical or compassionate reasons.
 In such cases, documentation is required and the lecturer must be notified as soon as possible before the fact.